 At the time of his death on June 13, 1905, J.C.
 Oswald was Vice-President and Director of the Germania Bank and Director of the F&M Bank.
 Shortly after Oswald’s death, Basting closed the J.C.
 Oswald and Co. doors for the last time.

-Note: Oswald was buried in Section 2, Lot 136, Grave 4 of Lakewood Cemetery in Minneapolis.
+Note: Oswald is buried in Section 2, Lot 136, Grave 4, of Lakewood Cemetery in Minneapolis.
 His headstone is shown here.
+The "fancy" jug for Normandy Rye, shown above is a 2018 arrival to this post.
+It graciously was sent to me by Verlyn Durene, a Minnesotan who eagerly has sought Oswald materials and artifacts.